fmariv/keops-vt/docs/index.md

 Keops is a CLI tool that allows you to apply some logic to vector tiles in an MBTiles, such as clipping by a GeoJSON mask, size optimization by removing unnecessary feautures in a given GL style, and much more.

+Read the documentation for more details: http://keops.franmartin.es/.

 ## Installation

 Keops needs Python 3.7 or higher.
-The recommended way to install it is via [pip](https://pypi.org/project/pip/).
+The recommended way to install it is via [pip](https://pypi.org/project/keops-tiles/).

 ```
 pip install keops-tiles